django-simple-deploy/dsd-upsun/README.md

-# dsd-platformsh
+# dsd-upsun

-A plugin for deploying Django projects to Platform.sh, using django-simple-deploy.
+A plugin for deploying Django projects to Upsun, using django-simple-deploy.

 For full documentation, see the documentation for [django-simple-deploy](https://django-simple-deploy.readthedocs.io/en/latest/).